AUA Summit - What is Horseshoe Kidney (Renal Fusion)?

 What is Horseshoe Kidney (Renal Fusion)?

 Horseshoe kidney occurs in about 1 in 500 children.
 It occurs during fetal development as the kidneys move into their normal position.
-With horseshoe kidney, as the kidneys of the fetus rise from the pelvic area, they become attached (“fuse”) together at the lower end or base.
+With horseshoe kidney, as the kidneys of the fetus rise from the pelvic area, they become attached (“fused”) together at the lower end or base.
 By fusing, they form into a U shape, like a horseshoe.
 This is thought to happen more often in males than in females.

 What Happens Under Normal Conditions?

 The urinary tract is the body’s drainage system.
-It includes two kidneys, two ureters, a bladder, and a urethra.
+It includes two kidneys, two ureters, a bladder and a urethra.

 Healthy kidneys work day and night to clean our blood.
-These 2 bean-shaped organs are found near the middle of the back, just below the ribs.
+These two bean-shaped organs are found near the middle of the back, just below the ribs.
 One kidney sits on each side of the spine.

 As a filter, the kidney controls many things to keep us healthy: